Reading now: Renting a work platform for private use – what is allowed?

 Physical and personal suitability

-Private operators must be at least 18 years old and physically capable of working safely at heights.
+Private operators must be at least 18 years old and physically capable of working safely at height.
 This includes sufficient eyesight, reaction time, and tolerance for heights.
-A formal operator's license (" platform operator's license ") is not required in a private context, provided the platform is not used commercially.
+A formal operator's license (" aerial work platform operator's license ") is required for private use unless the platform is used commercially.
+At BIBERGER, however, we only rent to users who have received the appropriate training.

 Driving licence and transport